dockratx/ImpactTakeHome/README.md

 JUnit Testing:

-Preferable to run SummarizerTests.java via and IDE.
+Preferable to run SummarizerTests.java via an IDE.